mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/QueryDefaults.md

 )
 ```

-If you want to apply a custom modifier on all of your queries by default, you can make a conformance to the `QueryClient.StoreCreator` protocol.
+If you want to apply a custom modifier on all of your queries by default, you can make a conformance to the ``QueryClient/StoreCreator`` protocol.
 The protocol gives you the entirety of control over how a `QueryClient` constructs a store for a query, giving you the chance to apply whatever modifiers that your query needs.

 ```swift
 struct MyStoreCreator: QueryClient.StoreCreator {